mkabilov/esp32c6-zigbee-sample/README.md

 ## Wiring

-RGB led with common cathode is used
+RGB led with common cathode is used, mind the resistors, they're not shown here

 ```
 LED            ESP32